WebQA: Multihop and Multimodal QA

-\data{} is comprised of two parts: answers from images and answers from text.
-We use \textit{img data} and \textit{txt data}, respectively, to denote these two components hereafter.
-In total we are releasing over 34K training QA pairs, with additional 5K and 11K held out for development and testing.
-Table \ref{tb:num_of_samples} provides general details on the number of samples in each split.
+In total, \data{} has over 34K training QA pairs, with an additional 5K and 7.5K held out for development and testing.
+Overall Statistics are summarized in Table \ref{tb:num_of_samples} and language distributions are presented in Table \ref{tb:length_distr}.\\